-Parkinson’s often makes it difficult for people to speak loudly, pronounce words clearly, speak fluidly, swallow and show facial expression.
+Parkinson’s often makes it difficult for people to speak loudly, pronounce words clearly, speak fluidly, swallow, and show facial expressions.
 However, it is possible to improve all of those symptoms by working with a speech therapist.

 As speech therapist Kathleen Donohue says, “Many people wait until things get really bad before they seek out a speech therapist.
 That makes it a lot harder to break bad habits.
 If you see a speech therapist early on and often, not only can you delay the onset of particular symptoms, but you can build muscle memory that will help you keep some symptoms at bay as your Parkinson’s progresses.”

 Kathleen shares here some practical actions you can take every day to improve your speech.
 You can also watch as Keely McMahan, CCC-SLP and Meg Hudson, OTD, OTR/L, demonstrate LSVT BIG® and LOUD® exercises you can try today to improve vocal loudness.